Hello, I ‘m Virginia.

 I hope that I can help you to resolve some initial uncertainties so that you can decide to go further with me for counselling.
 I am happy to answer any queries at an initial session.

-I am a psychotherapeutic counsellor, working with adults in Deal in Kent and Islington in London.
+I am a psychotherapeutic counsellor, working with adults in two locations in Kent (Deal and Broadstairs).

 Most of my working life has been in a personal development context.
 During and between my trainings I worked as an English lecturer in further education.
 I was inspired in my training by person-centred and humanistic psychology and began my journey in counselling and psychotherapy.